aardappel/lobster/lobster/docs/source/language_reference.md

 A lobster program is like the body of a function: a list of expressions on separate lines, defined by a single file, the main file of your program.
-At this top level of a file, you can additionally use the `include` keyword to bring additional code into your program:
+At this top level of a file, you can additionally use the `import` keyword to bring additional code into your program:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-include std
+import std
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The contents of that file will be merged into your main file at the location of the `include` for the purpose of compilation.
-If you you include the same file twice, the second occurrence will be ignored.
+The contents of that file will be merged into your main file at the location of the `import` for the purpose of compilation.
+If you you import the same file twice, the second occurrence will be ignored.

 An identifier like `std` is the same as specifying `"std.lobster"`, similarly `a.b`